Shopping Green | Your Guide To Garden Centres & Greenhouses in Alberta

 The types and temperaments of perennials are so numerous that to do them justice would require a book or a horticultural degree.
 That is why I rely on the expert advice at Moe’s Gardens & Greenhouse near Bonnyville.
 They are happy to answer questions and provide advice on setting up and maintaining a perennial bed.

 Tip: Layer your bulbs to get the best use of space and to have continuous blooms through the spring and summer.
-The Dutch call it “flower bulb lasagna” and the color combinations you can achieve are endless.
+The Dutch call it “flower bulb lasagna” and the colour combinations you can achieve are endless.

 Trees & Shrubs